jjasghar/chef-book/part3/08-knife.md

 root@chef-book:~/cookbooks#
 ```

-As you can see, you have your `recipes/default.rb` your `files/default/` directory.
+As you can see, you have your `recipes/default.rb` and your `files/default/` directory.
 Laziness wins out!
-Oh, I should mention you didn't have to run `knife cookbook create new_cookbook` from the `~/cookbooks` directory, I just did it so I could run `find new_cookbook/` for the demonstration.
+Oh, I should mention you didn't have to run `knife cookbook create new_cookbook` from the `~/cookbooks` directory (since we set the `cookbook_path` in our `knife.rb`).
+I just did it so I could run `find new_cookbook/` for the demonstration.

-Ok, let's move on to [knife-plugins](09-knife-plugins.md), you are probably wondering why, mainly because `knife` is designed to interact with something provisioning, so lets add pick up some plugins.
+Ok, let's move on to [knife-plugins](09-knife-plugins.md). `knife` is designed to interact with something while provisioning, so let's pick up some plugins.